 To mitigate the issue of nitrogen dioxide emission, try adopting some measures.
-By minimizing your use of your vehicle.

 - Walk or use your bike.
 If your regular destination – grocery, office, gym, or school – is close enough, try walking or cycling.
 It’s good for your health, too.

 - Combine errands as much as possible.
-It does only save you gas, but also your energy.
+It does not only save you gas, but also your energy.